Home Region: Southern South Asia (South Asia)

 No Polity found.
 Add one here.

-The Early Pandyas were a southern kingdom in Tamil Nadu and part of the three ruling kingdoms of Early Cholas, Chera and Early Pandyas who ruled over Tamilakam during the Sangam Age of 600 BCE to between 200 and 300 CE.
+The Early Pandyas were a southern kingdom in Tamil Nadu and part of the three ruling kingdoms of Early Cholas, Cheras and Pandyas who ruled over Tamilakam in the late last millennium BCE and early first millennium CE.
 [1] The Early Pandyas had their capital at Madurai and their main port at Korkai.
 [2]

 The Early Pandyas were founders and supporters of the great Tamil literary and educational academies called ‘Sangam’ which is where the Sangam Age or Period originates from.
 [3] The Early Pandyas were Hindu Shiavists but Jainism and Buddhism were also present within the kingdom.
 [4] [5]